 More often than not, the CDO struggles to identify what applications are collecting and processing data.
 Not because they don't intuitively know what data needs managing.
-It's just that no one has a good holistic understanding and record of the flow of data through the organisation and the rationale for its capture and for what purpose.
+It's just that no one has a good holistic understanding and record of the flow of data through the organization and the rationale for its capture and for what purpose.
 The latter issue is a more recent requirement driven by the need for transparency around the processing of data to comply with data protection legislation.

 Because the resolution of the Chief Data Officers challenges will, in turn, resolve the Chief Digital Officers difficulties in reliably sourcing accurate and trusted data.
 By providing an inexhaustible supply of valuable data assets, your Chief Digital Officer can avoid the frustration of not getting access to the right data when needed.

-1) Build Information Roadmaps - The foundation stone of any digital transformation
+The foundation stone of any digital transformation

 It is that simple.
-Well, maybe not, but no matter the industry you work in or the complexity of your organisation, these are the most important steps you will take in your journey towards data supremacy because as the Chief Data Officer that's what is expected of you.
+Well, maybe not, but no matter the industry you work in or the complexity of your organization, these are the most important steps you will take in your journey towards data supremacy because as the Chief Data Officer that's what is expected of you.

 Imagine having sustainable, re-usable, high quality, lawful and compliant data at your fingertips with complete transparency about the processing/use of that data.